William E. Boeing: Career

 In 1903, at age 22, Boeing moved to Hoquiam, Washington, in the Pacific Northwest.
 He purchased extensive timberland around Grays Harbor on the Olympic Peninsula and bought into lumber operations.
-He prospered in the business due to a nationwide construction boom.
+He prospered in the business during a nationwide construction boom.
 He was successful in the venture, in part by shipping lumber to the East Coast via the then-new Panama Canal, generating funds that he would later apply to a very different business.

 While being president of Greenwood Timber Company, Boeing, who had experimented with boat design, traveled to Seattle.
 During the Alaska-Yukon-Pacific Exposition in 1909, he saw a piloted flying machine for the first time and became fascinated with aircraft.
 In 1910, at the Dominguez Flying Meet, Boeing asked every pilot foreign and domestic if he could go for an airplane ride and was repeatedly denied except for French aviator Louis Paulhan.
 Boeing waited and Paulhan finished the meet and left, never giving Boeing his ride.

 Boeing took flying lessons at Glenn L. Martin Flying School in Los Angeles and purchased one of Martin's planes.
 Martin pilot James Floyd Smith traveled to Seattle to assemble Boeing's new Martin TA hydroaeroplane and continue to teach its owner to fly.
 Huge crates arrived by train and Smith assembled the plane in a tent hangar erected on the shore of Lake Union.
 Boeing's test pilot, Herb Munter, soon damaged the plane.

 When he was told by Martin that replacement parts would not be available for months, Boeing told his friend, Commander George Conrad Westervelt of the US Navy, "We could build a better plane ourselves and build it faster."
 Westervelt agreed.
 They soon built and flew the B & W Seaplane, an amphibian biplane that had outstanding performance.
 Boeing decided to go into the aircraft business, using an old boat works on the Duwamish River near Seattle for his factory.